Tsai-che-cheng/LTC-APP/README.md

-# LTC-APP
+# HC-APP

-To take care for the  elderly.
+To take home care for the people in need.

 ## Getting Started